opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 An equi range function can be used in a [static range function](#group-by-static-range) replacing the static range parameter.

-The equi range function takes 4 parameters:
+The equi range function takes 3 parameters:

-- a field name
 - a step value
 - a lower bound
 - a higher bound